 As a miniature player, Lamptey is always going to struggle body-to-body, but he has shaped his game around his best asset: his electric pace.
 His speed allows him to command the entire right flank, making direct runs at the opposition full-back near the penalty area at one end, before just as quickly recovering to make an intervention near his own box.

 Already he is developing a great tactical understanding working within Brighton’s three-man defensive system, recognising when he has cover to push forward and stretch the field, or when he needs to tuck in and provide defensive cover himself.

 Perhaps his best defensive attribute is the amount of cover he can provide his team when they have attacking set-pieces.
 It is so hard to launch direct balls to counter Brighton from these situations because Lamptey can cover the ground so quickly.

-Former Tottenham Hotspur academy product Noni Madueke has had a blockbuster start to life as a professional footballer, rapidly announcing himself on the youth football circuit in Holland since his 2019 arrival.
+Former Tottenham Hotspur academy player Noni Madueke has had a blockbuster start to life as a professional footballer, rapidly announcing himself on the youth football circuit in the Netherlands since his 2019 arrival.

 Madueke made it abundantly clear with his straight-line dynamism, strong ball-carrying ability for his age and ability to turn ball dominance into tangible opportunities that he was ready for first-team football.